Posts

 Read more to learn about the different systems and how our BSS/OSS solution can help your FTTH network succeed and generate more revenue.

-• Order management: Or order orchestration that allows you to capture, validate and track orders from different channels, simplify order management processes and reduces “time to market” significantly.
+• Order management: Also called order orchestration that allows you to capture, validate, and track orders from different channels, simplify order management processes, and reduce “time to market” significantly.

-• Customer management: To streamline a number of customer-related services, from billing and order processing to subscriptions and notifications.
+• Customer management: To streamline several customer-related services, from billing and order processing to subscriptions and notifications.

 Essentially, a BSS platform ensures that the business operates smoothly and that customers are happy.